trithagoras/trithagoras.github.io/_posts/2021-04-20-cpp-roguelike-001.markdown

 The idea of this class is simple.
 In `main()`, a `Game` object will be instantiated and then started using `start()`.
 This method will initialise any other variables, then call the `main_loop()` method.
 The body of this function is the main game loop mentioned earlier, and `update()` and `get_input()` are shown here.

-Before we can get into any of the drawing, we will create the Player class and the Floor class.
+Before we can get into any of the drawing, we will create the `Player` class and the `Floor` class.
 We will create them as basic as possible for now, and extend them in future tutorials.

 <br>

 ## Entity, Mob, and Player Class
 For a larger scale game, the Entity-Component-System design is more effective than the gameobject inheritence design, but for Chasms, we mostly know what we want as a final product, and as such, can work with the somewhat easier inheritence pattern.

 To begin, we will need a base gameobject class.
 I've come to calling this class the **Entity** class.
-Entity was actually described in the [Game State](#the-game-state) section above.
+Entity is defined to be:

+{% highlight c++ %}
+class Entity {
+    std::string name, description;
+    Floor current_floor;
+    int y, x;
+};
+{% endhighlight %}

-Next, we will need an inherited class called the Mob (mobile object).
+Next, we will need an inherited class called the `Mob` (mobile object).
 This will act as the base for all monsters, creatures, humanoids, and indeed, the player character.
 For now, we will create an empty Mob class that simply inherits Entity.

-Finally, the Player class can also simply inherit the Mob class with no extra members for now.
+Finally, the Player class can also simply inherit the `Mob` class with no extra members for now.

 <br>

 ## The Floor Class
 Chasms takes place within a 25-floor dungeon.
-As such, the dungeon can entirely be described as an ordered array of 25 instances of a Floor class.
+As such, the dungeon can entirely be described as an ordered array of 25 instances of a `Floor` class.

 Indeed, in the Game class above, we have an `std::array<Floor, 25>` which describes this.